 To give you a sense of how much that per square foot cost adds up, 4 U 2 Concrete in Aurora, Colorado, charges $5,000 to take out and replace a concrete 800-square-foot driveway.
 This job takes about 15 hours.

-Dyes can be used to change the color of concrete to mimic the house color or stone.
-Textures can also be stamped in which generally raises the driveway price by $12–$18 per square foot.
+Dyes can be used to change the color of the concrete to mimic the house color or stone.
+Textures can also be stamped in, which generally raises the driveway price by $12-$18 per square foot.

 Adding a stamped concrete border is less expensive than stamping an entire driveway surface but still makes things visually interesting.
 For a 500-square foot driveway that costs $3,000 to install, contractors at Complete Concrete estimate that including a two-foot stamped concrete border would increase costs by about $1,500, bringing total costs to $4,500.